Mehul903/Book-Recommender-System/README.md

  > 2) ~5k records of Crime and Mystery book database that I collected from [goodreads.com](https://www.goodreads.com/list/show/11.Best_Crime_Mystery_Books).

 The directory `data` contains sample data from goodreads.com (after pre-processing).
-The directory _**notebooks**_ contains two jupyter notebooks to pre-process and analyze the data.
+The directory _**notebooks**_ contains three jupyter
+notebooks: two to collect and pre-process data and the other one to actually build a recommendation system.

 ### Current state of project:
-Have collected all the data that I need to build a recommendation system.
-Next step is to implement collaborative-filtering based recommendation system algorithm.
+Have a working recommendation system based on item-similarity and matrix factorization.
+Working on developing a better evaluation metric.